webmad1019-1/w7d1/README.md

 # Today - day w7d1

 - Retrospective about module II // Let's talk and love each other! 🚀
-- React day with intro, JSX, elements, props and...
+- React day (and week actually) with intro, JSX, elements, props and...
 - Some OOP foundations talking.
 Nice!

 ## Activities